MariaWaleskaOliver/SkylineRepository-/index.md

 ##  Maria De Oliveira Repository

 I am a Computer Programming student going into my second year at Conestoga College.
-I acquired knowledge that you have one open spot for Marketing Assistant, Student  and I would like to show some of my work I have done in class with hopes of being conseded as a candidete.
+I acquired knowledge that you have a position open for a Marketing Assistant, Student  and I would like to show some of my work I have done in class with hopes of being considered as a candidete.

 ### BEAUTÉ